SnapDrop/snapdrop/README.md

 But it does use Google Analytics.

 ##### Is SnapDrop a fork of ShareDrop?
 No. ShareDrop is built with Ember.
-Snapdrop is built with Polymer.
+Snapdrop is built with vanilla ES6.
-I wanted to play around with Progressive Web Apps and then I got the idea to clone Apple's Airdrop.
+I wanted to play around with Progressive Web Apps and then I got the idea of a local file sharing app.
 By doing research on this idea I found and analysed ShareDrop.
 I liked it and thought about how to improve it.
 ShareDrop uses WebRTC only and isn't compatible with Safari Browsers.
 Snapdrop uses a Websocket fallback and some hacks to make Snapdrop work due to the download restrictions on iDevices.